Terms and Condition

 K. Amendment/Termination.
 Notwithstanding any provision of this Agreement to the contrary, we will not amend this Arbitration Provision in a manner that adversely affects your rights or responsibilities in a material manner unless we give you a right to reject the amendment and/or the Arbitration Provision in its entirety.

 L. Notice and Cure.
-Prior to initiating a lawsuit or arbitration regarding a legal dispute or claim relating in any way to this Agreement (as more fully defined in the Arbitration Provision, a “Claim”), the party asserting the Claim (the “Claimant”) will give the other party (the “Defending Party”) written notice of the Claim (a “Claim Notice”) and a reasonable opportunity, not less than 30 days, to resolve the Claim on an individual basis.
+Prior to initiating a lawsuit or arbitration regarding a legal dispute or Claim, the party asserting the Claim (the “Claimant”) will give the other party (the “Defending Party”) written notice of the Claim (a “Claim Notice”) and a reasonable opportunity, not less than 30 days, to resolve the Claim on an individual basis.
 Any Claim Notice to you will be sent in writing by mail to the address for you maintained in our records.
 Any collection letter we send to this address will be deemed to be a Claim Notice.
 Any Claim Notice to us will be sent by mail to us at The Philadelphia Wings, 3601 South Broad Street, Philadelphia, PA 19148, Attn: Legal Claim (or such other address as we subsequently provide you).
 Any Claim Notice you send must provide your account number and telephone number.
 Any Claim Notice must explain the nature of the Claim and the relief that is demanded.
 The Claimant must reasonably cooperate in providing any information about the Claim that the Defending Party reasonably requests.

 M. Special Payment.
 If (i) you submit a Claim Notice on your own behalf (and not on behalf of any other party) in accordance with subsection (L), captioned “ Notice and Cure” (including the timing requirements thereof); (ii) we refuse to provide you with the relief you request before an arbitrator is appointed; and (iii) an arbitrator subsequently determines that you were entitled to such relief (or greater relief), the arbitrator will award you at least $5,500 in addition to the attorney, witness and expert fees and costs to which you are entitled.